2019 Agents and Editors

 Since it is understood that these sessions are educational in nature, in practice, each session serves as a pitch without penalizing a writer whose work is not yet ready for representation or publication.
 In addition, each writer can learn from what is said to the others.

 Authors may register for as many sessions as they wish to, however, multiple sessions with the same agent or editor are discouraged.
+You may sign up for sessions during your conference registration process.
 Each session is $10.